kn1g78/cve/dlink.md

 ```
 Forward
 ![](image-20250127150952119.png)
-In the end, I was not authorized to access the backend.
+In the end, I managed to get administrator privileges without authorization